mikulgohil/ext/README.md

 # Next.js Component Generator

-A VS Code extension that generates Next.js components using OpenAI's GPT-4 Vision model.
+A VS Code extension that generates Next.js components using Anthropic's Claude model.
 This extension allows you to describe a component in natural language and optionally provide a reference image to guide the generation process.

 ![Next.js Component Generator](https://raw.githubusercontent.com/yourusername/nextjs-component-generator/main/screenshots/demo.png)